Cloning a Virtual Machine DB System

 Cloning creates a copy of a source DB system as it exists at the time of the cloning operation, including the storage configuration software and database volumes.
 When creating a clone, you can specify a new SSH key and ADMIN password.

-- Cloning is not supported for bare metal DB systems or virtual machine systems using Oracle Automatic Storage Management.
+- Cloning is not currently supported for virtual machine DB systems using Oracle Database 21c with Oracle Automatic Storage Management.

 - You can't clone a virtual machine DB system in a security zone to create a virtual machine DB system that isn't in a security zone.
 See the Security Zone Policies topic for a full list of policies that affect Database service resources.